liefery-it-legacy/blog/_posts/2017-10-19-times-in-rails-5.md

 There are a few interesting things going on here.

-1. Our `sale_start_at` value is stored in postgres in UTC.
+1. Our `sale_start_at` value is stored in Postgres in UTC.
 This is a bit confusing though, because it doesn't actually say "UTC" anywhere.
 2. When we're in the rails console, `ActiveRecord` returns the `sale_started_at` value as an `ActiveSupport::TimeWithZone` object.
-Our application knows our time zone because it's set in a yaml file as "Berlin".
+Our application knows our time zone because we have `config.time_zone = "Berlin"` in our `application.rb`.
 If I were to change that to "London", we would get "Fri, 20 Oct 2017 10:00:00 BST +01:00" instead of "Fri, 20 Oct 2017 11:00:00 CEST +02:00".
 3. Remember our `structure.sql`?
 It created two columns, both of which were "without time zone".
-As far as postgres is concerned, these values have no time zone, but Rails applies time zone logic to them.
+As far as Postgres is concerned, these values have no time zone, but Rails applies time zone logic to them.
 The `datetime` column for `sale_started_at` is *time zone aware*.
 It knows what time zone the application is in and gives us our value based on that.
-4. Our `opening_time` value in postgres is just a time (no date!).
+4. Our `opening_time` value in Postgres is just a time (no date!).
 It's also in UTC, which again, is confusing.
 5. When we're in the rails console, `ActiveRecord` returns the `opening_time` value as a `Time` object, which... confusingly... now has a date attached to it and that date is January 1st, 2000 (this just seems to be a dummy value which [originates from the early days of Rails](https://github.com/rails/rails/blob/b3df95985a449fd155868b4ec04a556530a03e6c/activerecord/lib/active_record/connection_adapters/abstract/schema_definitions.rb#L78)).
 It's also still in UTC.
 Rails didn't translate the value to Berlin time for us.
 This means our `time` column is *not time zone aware*.

 If we now look back at our deprecation warning, things are starting to make a bit more sense.
-In Rails 4, `datetime` columns were already time zone aware.
+In Rails 4, only `datetime` columns were time zone aware.
 So to keep this behaviour in Rails 5, we can add `config.active_record.time_zone_aware_types = [:datetime]` to the `application.rb` (this will silence the deprecation warning).
-If you were to repeat all the exercises in a Rails 5 project with the above configuration, you'd get the exact same results.
+If you were to repeat all the exercises in a Rails 5 project with the above configuration, you'd get the exact same results as in Rails 4.

 ### Behaviour in Rails 5